sxg/ForecastIO/README.md

 ## Documentation & Unit Tests

 The full documentation for ForecastIO is available on [CocoaDocs](http://cocoadocs.org/docsets/ForecastIO).

 ForecastIO includes a full suite of unit tests with 100% code coverage.

 ## Usage

-First, create an `APIClient` with your API key.
+First, create an `APIClient` with your API key:

 ```swift
 import ForecastIO